infinite-options/IO-Google-Login/README.md

 - Works in React Native on both iOS and Android
 - Demonstrates Google Login - Demonstrates Google Maps
 - Requires keystore file for proper Android deployment
+- Use npx expo start --clear to speed interations between builds.
+It does not build the app for Android or iOS directly.
+It just starts the project for development purposes.

 To Run Project after downloading from GitHub
 (The trickiness comes from getting the variable from the .env file.